tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="0.9"}}

-Now we need to create an entry point for project - we will create it directly under `client` directory, because we wan't this file to be loaded when Meteor start's our project.
+Now we need to create an entry point for project - we will create it directly under `client` directory, because we want this file to be loaded when Meteor starts our project.

 The main entry file uses Angular 2 `bootstrapModule` with our new NgModule: